clux/facemaulers/npcs/felgolos.md

 - [[69-vault-unseal]] (escape from gilgrin)
 - [[73-demo-gone-gone]] (arrived late for demogorgon battle)

+## Post-Umnos
+He needs to be gone for a while.
+Maybe send a message to the players about `conflicts of divinity, chapter 5` he sacrificed himself to add a vulnerability to the egg; someone of a particular persuasion have to be raised by Irae and it will corrupt the egg someone has to turn Felgolos into a god perditional contradoxy style

+or he true polymorphed into a skeleton with a bronze crown and is undercover in velddrinshar..

 ## Gilgrin Start Place
 Rests in the middle of the lava pit, covers large sprawling surface, tail, in the lava / across closed lava acqueduct.